Nutrition Periodization for Outdoor Enthusiasts

 image of a man mountain biking in the Alps

-What is Nutrition Periodization, and Why Does It Matter for Mountain Athletes?
+What is Nutrition Periodization, and Why Does It Matter for Outdoor Athletes?

 Nutrition periodization is a nutrition approach that supports the body’s energy, macronutrient, and micronutrient needs according to different training stressors throughout the training year to promote positive physiological responses in performance and health.
 In other words, it is a method of altering one’s nutrition throughout a training cycle so that an athlete can feel and perform his or her best!